What is CGC comic grading? Is it worth the money? Let’s explore everything you need to know about this comic book grading service.

 Nowadays, CGC is a great tool for both dealers and collectors alike.
 When thousands of dollars are involved, CGC is a great third-party arbiter of grade and value for comic book transactions.
 According to Gpanalysis.com, nearly $1 billion worth of CGC-graded comics have traded hands since 2002!

-What is Restoration and what does CGC have to do with it?
+What Is Restoration and What Does CGC Grading Have to Do with it?

-Restoration is any alteration made to a comic book that attempts to improve the appearance of a comic.
-Examples of restoration include color touch, adding pieces to a comic, spine reinforcement, staple replacement, tear seals and many more.
-Prior to CGC’s existence, many dealers would not disclose restoration that had been done to a comic prior to it’s sale.
-When CGC started grading these comics, the collectors were VERY unhappy that their prized possessions had restoration that the dealer had sold them.
-Many dealers went out of business during those early days due to their customers catching onto their bad business practices.
+Restoration is any alteration made to a comic book that attempts to improve its appearance.
+Examples of restoration include color touch, adding pieces to a comic, spine reinforcement, staple replacement, tear seals, and more.
+Prior to CGC’s existence, many dealers would not disclose restoration that had been done to a comic before its sale.
+When CGC started grading these comics, the collectors were unhappy to learn that their prized possessions were restorations, without being advertised as such.
+Many dealers went out of business during those early days because their customers caught onto their bad business practices.

-CGC uses a standard 10 point grading scale to grade comic books.
-They don’t publicly release how they grade their comics, but since they have graded over 5 million comics, there are plenty of examples in different grades to look at their standards.
-Note, that from 0.5 to 9.0, the grades are in .5 point increments.
-Then from 9.2 on up to 10.0, they are in .2 or less increments.
-This is because the value of expensive comics above 9.0 is so dramatic, it was determined that breaking down the grade separation into smaller increments would allow collectors to see the difference between these grades and thus value them accordingly.
+CGC uses a standard 10-point grading scale to grade comic books.
+It doesn’t publicly release how it grades its comics, but as it has graded over 5 million comics since its inception, there are plenty of examples in different grades to gauge a book’s standard.
+Note that from 0.5 to 9.0, the grades are in 0.5 point increments.
+Then from 9.2 up to 10.0, they are in 0.2 or fewer increments.
+This is because the difference in value of expensive comics graded above 9.0 is so dramatic, so by breaking down the grade separation into smaller increments, collectors can better determine the right value.

 10.0 Gem Mint